ivy-llc/ivy/docs/overview/contributing/volunteer_workflow.rst

 Volunteer Workflow
 ==================

+Embark on a rewarding journey with Unify by signing up<https://forms.gle/Fs6WK3GtsmizZn9SA>`_ as a volunteer.
+Let's innovate together!

 We've created a promotion workflow to help you advance through the different tiers of contribution, from Contributor to Core Contributor, Rising Contributor, and finally, Top Contributor.

 Our promotion structure is based on our GitHub badge system.
 Check out `Github Rewards <github_rewards.rst>`_ for more information about them!